nmagee/ds1002/resources.md

 ## Online Resources

-- GitHub Account: If you do not already have an account with GitHub, create one.
+- **GitHub Account**: If you do not already have an account with GitHub, create one.
 [Sign into GitHub](https://github.com/).
-- Google Colab: If you do not already have a free Google/Gmail account, create one.
+- **Google Colab**: If you do not already have a free Google or Gmail account, create one.
 [Sign into Colab](https://colab.research.google.com/).